justinthelaw/opera/README.md

 The purpose of _smarter_-bullets is to develop a set of tools to automate the pointless aspects of bullet-writing so that an officer and/or enlisted members can focus more on writing actual content rather than worry about irrelevant formatting.

+## Why the Hard Fork

+The purpose of hard-forking this tool is as follows:

+1. Refactor the frontend codebase to modern TypeScript, and eliminate Create-React-App (CRA) overhead
+2. Provide more GitOps and open-source developer workflows and instructions
+3. Add OpenAI GPT4 prompt engineering to create a new "Bullet Forge" feature
+4. Revamp the UI/UX using modern Astro UXDS components and styling
+5. Re-architect to a client-server application to provide persistence and security

 # Application Usage

 ## Bullet Writing

-The application provides instructions within the landing page for usage.
+The application provides instructions within the application for usage.
 The User Interface (UI) should be relatively easy to navigate.
 If the UI is not intuitive to you, then feedback can be submitted using the To-Be-Built feedback form or an Issue can be posted to this Github repository.

 ## Acronym List Imports